Ex-Browns coach Hue Jackson says team lied about rebuild - WHIZ News

 A team spokesman said the Browns would not comment on Jackson’s claims.

-Jackson said he signed a contract extension midway through the 2017 season and wanted to make it public, but the team refused.
+Jackson said he signed a contract extension midway through the 2017 season — he was 1-23 at the time with Cleveland — and wanted to make it public, but the team refused.

+“I think we can all understand and think why it was not made public,” he said.
+“Because it would’ve really set the tempo for what exactly was going on there.”

 Jackson, who is currently out of the NFL, said his chances to win in Cleveland were undermined by the team’s overreliance on statistical data and dismal drafting.
 He said the team “also lied to try and paint the picture that I was against analytics.”